Pali Proper Names - D -

 - Dasakamma Sutta.-Ten qualities the possessor of which is called an unworthy

-man, and abstention from which makes a man worthy.
+man, und abstention from which makes a man worthy.
 A.ii.219.

 - Dasakammapatha Sutta.-Ten kinds of people similarity in whose actions draws